Dodamanisagar/Excel-Project-1/README.md

 Women are more likely to buy compared to men (~65%) Maharashtra, Karnataka and Uttar Pradesh are the top 3 states (~35%) Adult age group (25-49 yrs) is max contributing (~50%) Amazon, Flipkart and Myntra channels are max contributing (~80%)

-* Final Conclusion to improve Vrinda store sales:- Target women customers of age group (25-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.
+* Final Conclusion to improve Vrinda store sales:- Target women customers of age group (25-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.''